ImplFerris/esp32-book/src/oled/draw-image/bitmap.md

 This will open a screen asking you to select options.

+- Select the option "Enable unstable HAL features"
-- Select the option "Adds embassy framework support".
+- Then, select the option "Adds embassy framework support".

 Just save it by pressing "s" in the keyboard.